VirtoCommerce/vc-docs/platform/user-guide/docs/tax/overview.md

 * Register new tax providers programmatically by implementing the ITaxProvider interface.
 * Access the list of available tax providers and their settings via the public API.

-The diagram below illustrates the functionality of the Return module:
+The diagram below illustrates the functionality of the Tax module:

 ![Key entities](media/key-entities.png)